 Physiology of Liquefactive Necrosis Suggests Treatments for Atherosclerosis Could Potentially Be Applied to Stroke

 This article was co authored by Matthew Davidson, PhD and eNeuro Features Editor Rosalind S.E.
 Carney, DPhil.
-Dr. Davidson is currently the Science Policy Fellow at Research!America, and you can follow him on Twitter at @MLDSciWizard
+Dr. Davidson is currently the Science Policy Fellow at Research!America.
+Follow them on Twitter at @MLDSciWizard

 In their eNeuro publication, Chung, Frye, and colleagues examined why the heart and brain exhibit different responses to ischemia.
 Following ischemia induced by myocardial infarction, cardiac tissue undergoes coagulative necrosis, a chronic inflammatory response that persists for approximately four weeks.
 In contrast, stroke-induced ischemia causes an inflammatory response lasting several months in which brain tissue progressively degenerates into a liquid mass in a process called liquefactive necrosis.
 It was not known why ischemia results in differences in inflammatory response duration or mechanisms of tissue degeneration in the heart and brain.
 The authors found that stroke-induced ischemia shares some physiological characteristics with atherosclerosis, including the formation of cholesterol crystals.
 These results suggest that treatments for atherosclerosis could potentially be applied to stroke.